MyEdMentor

 In the Simulation

-In SPPIN Sim, your planning horizon choice affects your schedule performance score, your change management cost and your forecasting accuracy metric.
+In MyEdMentor, your planning horizon choice affects your schedule performance score, your change management cost and your forecasting accuracy metric.
 Full baseline planning scores well when the project unfolds as expected but absorbs large schedule penalties when scope change events occur.
 Rolling wave planning adapts more gracefully to change events but can score lower on baseline adherence metrics in stable turns.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.